-There was also the frustration adventure games at night, and we didn't have operators hint requests.
+There was also the frustration factor.
+Most people play their adventure games at night, and we didn't have operators working then to take their hint requests.
 (We do now, but that's a different story.)
 And, because all of the available phone lines into town were already taken each day by Sierra, an increasing number of customers complained of busy signals.